Developer Docs | Kommunicate

 Extract Entities Through Inline Code

-Before extracting entities we need to consider few things here.
-"1.
-Response Handler".
+.
 It is a function which has two parameters.
-The first parameter is an object which contains the details of the message which triggers a particular intent, and the second parameter is a function which is responsible for generating the response from bot’s end.
+The first parameter is an object that contains the details of the message that triggers a particular intent, and the second parameter is a function that is responsible for generating the response from bot’s end.

 Input